ReadyResearch/site-aigovernance-aus/content/survey/index.md

       text: |-
         <br>

-        A representative survey of Australian adults to understand public perceptions of AI risks and support for AI governance actions in Australia, conducted by Ready Research and The University of Queensland.
+        We conducted a representative survey of Australian adults to understand public perceptions of AI risks and support for AI governance actions in Australia, conducted by Ready Research and The University of Queensland.

         <br>

       cta:
-        label: Read a briefing of key results
+        label: Read a briefing
         url: 'https://docs.google.com/document/d/1d0CRlBRLv3_a1fSye6cA6dzMjxtopjCcklc8irGPlDc/export?format=pdf&attachment=false'
         icon_pack: fas
         icon: star